biglinux/big-remote-play/README.md

 Excited by their success, they started sharing their achievement during their **live streams**, which generated tremendous enthusiasm from the community.
 However, there was a catch — the setup was complicated.
 It required configuring multiple separate solutions: Sunshine, Moonlight, custom scripts, VPN connections... it was a lot for anyone to handle.

 That's when a friend decided to step in and help develop a unified application to simplify the entire process.
-And so, **Big Remote Play Together** was born! 🎉
+And so, **Big Remote Play** was born! 🎉

 An all-in-one application that integrates everything you need for remote cooperative gaming — no proprietary platforms, no restrictions, no limits on which games you can play.